MaxLazar/mx-calculator/mx_calc/README.md

 ## Support Policy
 This is Communite Edition (CE) add-on.

-## Contributing To MX Calculator for ExpressionEngine 3
+## Contributing To MX Calculator CE

-Your participation to MX Calculator development is very welcome!
+Your participation to MX Calculator CE development is very welcome!

 You may participate in the following ways: